 Final Thoughts

-Every solar panel you can use at home generates an electric current; it powers your home appliances or heats your water.
+Every solar panel you use at home generates an electric current that powers your appliances or heats your water.